vblanco20-1/vulkan-guide/docs/new_vkguide/chapter_5/faster_draw.md

         ImGui::End();
 ```

 If you run the engine, you will see the timings.
 Right now we have validation layers enabled, and likely also debug mode on.
-Turn on release mode in your compiler settings, and disable validation layers by setting `constexpr bool bUseValidationLayers = true;` to false
+Turn on release mode in your compiler settings, and disable validation layers by setting `constexpr bool bUseValidationLayers = true;` to false.
+In a PC with a ryzen 5950x CPU, the draw_time goes from ~6.5 miliseconds to 0.3 when going from validation layers enabled to disabled.
+The drawcall count should show 1700 if its rendering the scene correctly.